Sprint Super Bowl 2019 ad stars Bo Jackson and a flying horse (of course)

 -

-Feb 3•In Super Bowl Stella Artois ad, The Dude drinks with Sarah Jessica Parker
+Feb 4•In Super Bowl Stella Artois ad, The Dude meets Most Interesting Man

 -